mechanicles/set_as_primary/README.md

 # SetAsPrimary

-The simplest way to handle primary or default flag to your models.
+The simplest way to handle the primary or default flag (:white_check_mark:) to your models.

 Supports PostgreSQL, MySQL, and SQLite.